What Is a Stairway or Stairwell Accident?

 Here are some of the serious injuries resulting from stairway accidents:

-- Spinal cord damage — This damage results from injury to the spine and “often causes permanent changes in strength, sensation and other body functions below the site of the injury,” says Mayo Clinic.
-(18) Severe injury can result in paralysis, either complete or partial.
+- Spinal cord damage — This damage results from injury to the spinal cord or the bones that surround it, known as vertebrae.
+It also includes damage to the nerves at the end of the spinal cord, says the Mayo Clinic.
+(18) Severe injury can result in paralysis, either complete or incomplete.
 (19)

-- Injury to the brain and head — Concussions and traumatic brain injury (TBI) are two of the most common brain and head injuries from falls.
-(20) The Centers for Disease Control and Prevention (CDC) reports there were 64,362 TBI-related deaths in 2020.
+- Injury to the brain and head — Traumatic brain injury (TBI) is the most common brain and head injury from falls.
+(20) The Centers for Disease Control and Prevention (CDC) reports there were more than 69,000 TBI-related deaths in just one year.
 (21)

 - Deep lacerations — Lacerations are cuts.
-Deep lacerations are “bleeding wounds with jagged edges” where fat or muscle tissue is exposed.
-“General anesthesia may be needed for severe lacerations,” says University of Virginia Health.
-Complications of deep lacerations include tetanus, infection, bleeding, scarring, poor wound closure, and allergic reaction to anesthesia.
-(27)
+Deep lacerations are open wounds with jagged tears penetrating the skin and potentially reaching muscles, nerves, and blood vessels.
+Surgical intervention may sometimes be necessary to repair deeper tissue damage.
+Complications of deep lacerations include tetanus, infection, bleeding, scarring, poor wound closure, and nerve damage.
+(28) (29)

 These injuries are painful, expensive to treat, can require long recovery times, and are often preventable.